kaashyapan/elixir-dev-docker/README.md

 # elixir-emacs
 Based on the official elixir container.
-Adds postgres, node for phoenix framework
+Adds postgres, node for phoenix framework & emacs.
-And emacs.

 *Note*